-*** Please note we have moved to a new location, literally around the corner from our previous location, at 1 Crown lane, Darlinghurst with the entrance on Yurong lane. ***
+*** Please note our new address at 1 Crown lane, Darlinghurst with the entrance on Yurong lane. ***

 VICKI GRACE Australia | SHEETAL GATTANI India